C23-PS396/LeftLovers-Backend/README.md

 ### Features

+This app contains API for:

-- Authentication and Authorization for CUSTOMER and SELLER
+- Authentication and Authorization for Customer and Seller
+- Merchant and Food management system
+- Transaction
+- Rating and Review based on the previous transaction
+- Gamification
+- Statistic Report for Seller
+- Connected with Machine Learning system

-### Quick Start
+### Deployment

+This app deployed using Cloud Run service on GCP.
+Step for depoyment click [here](https://docs.google.com/document/d/10G2mFqKZnszAk1w3RaccxkiMChcxvZTl-z9do75D09E/edit?pli=1)

+### Running on the

 The quickest way to get started with express is to utilize the executable [`express(1)`](https://github.com/expressjs/generator) to generate an application as shown below: